TestDepthLLC/infoportal/_preparedness/go-bag.md

 4. **RSV, flu, and COVID-19 needs**.
 The lingering pandemic along with risks related to flu and RSV to older adults means that masks are an essential go bag item; they can also be used to filter out ash from fires.
 However, be aware that only N95 masks will filter out fire particulates that could trigger asthma or allergic responsses.
-Hand sanitizer that contains at least 60 percent alcohol, soap, antibackterial wipes, and a thermometer are important too.
+Hand sanitizer that contains at least 60 percent alcohol, soap, antibacterial wipes, and a thermometer are important too.

 5. **Medications**.
 If there is a warning that you may be evacuated, call your pharmazy and request an extra medication refill.
 Pack a list of your medications